 Between ages 4-5, children really start to think about others’ thoughts and feelings, and this is when true theory of mind emerges.

-What is the theory of mind philosophy?
+Why is theory of mind important for child development?

 What is second order theory of mind?

 Second-order theory of mind involves predicting what one person thinks or feels about what another person is thinking or feeling (Westby et al, 2014).

 There are seven stages a human moves through during his or her life span.
 These stages include infancy, early childhood, middle childhood, adolescence, early adulthood, middle adulthood and old age.